samsquire/user-urls/README.md

 # Usages

 The user URL is a real time query for options that the user can do right now.
-For example, in the above example, I could have a listener for the classAnnotation=@RestController and methodAnnotation=@RequestMapping.
+For example, in the above example, I could have a listener for parts of the URL url: classAnnotation=@RestController and methodAnnotation=@RequestMapping.
 This would show a list of services that the user can use.